Cloud infrastructure segmentation with the Check Point next-generation firewall

 it and repeat the previous step. -

-To make the installed distribution the default system, run:
+To make it the default system, run this command:

 wsl --setdefault ubuntu